All Parties Conference

-The All Parties Conference met for the first time in February 1928 at Delhi & set up a committee to discuss the drafting of the constitution under the chairmanship of Motilal Nehru consisting of Madhav Shrihari Aney, M. R. Jayakar (representing Hindus), G. R. Pradhan (representing the non-Brahmans), Sir Syed Ali Imam, Shoaib Qureshi (representing Muslims), Sardar Mangal Singh (representing Sikhs), Sir Tejbahadur Sapru & N. M. Joshi (as non-partisans), with Jawaharlal Nehru as its secretary.
-However, the committee soon faced a major disagreement between the Congress, Hindu Mahasabha, Muslim League and Sikh League over the issue of reservation of seats on the basis of religion that had been created by the Government of India Act 1909 & Government of India Act 1919 - the Congress was outright opposed to it while the Muslim League was adamant in it's demand for ⅓rd representation in the Central Legislative Assembly and reservation of seats for Muslims in Hindu majority provinces as well as in the Muslim majority provinces of Bengal & Punjab, which was vehemently opposed by the Hindu Mahasabha & Sikhs.
-In addition to opposition to reservation for Muslims in Bengal and Punjab, the Hindu Mahasabha also opposed the Muslim League's demands of provincial autonomy for the Muslim majority Sind division within the Hindu majority Bombay Presidency & creation of new provinces out of the Muslim majority NWFP and Baluchistan.
-To resolve the disputes, 2 more committees were set up at its 2nd session in March 1928 at Delhi.
-Jayakar & Joshi refused to participate in the committee.
-Nevertheless, the committee did start it's work, taking in inputs from Madanmohan Malaviya, C. Y. Chintamani, Sacchidananda Sinha, Ishwar Saran, M. A. Ansari, Saifuddin Kitchlew, Tassaduq Ahmed Sherwani, Syed Mahmud & Chaudhury Khaliquzzaman.
+The All Parties Conference met for the first time in February 1928 at Delhi and set up a committee to discuss the drafting of the constitution under the chairmanship of Motilal Nehru consisting of Madhav Shrihari Aney, M. R. Jayakar (representing Hindus), G. R. Pradhan (representing the non-Brahmans), Sir Syed Ali Imam, Shuaib Qureshi (representing Muslims), Sardar Mangal Singh (representing Sikhs), Sir Tejbahadur Sapru and N. M. Joshi (as non-partisans), with Jawaharlal Nehru as its secretary.
+However, the committee soon faced a major disagreement between the Congress, Hindu Mahasabha, Muslim League and Sikh League over the issue of reservation of seats on the basis of religion that had been created by the Government of India Act 1909 and Government of India Act 1919 - the Congress was outright opposed to it while the Muslim League was adamant in its demand for one-third representation in the Central Legislative Assembly and reservation of seats for Muslims in Hindu majority provinces as well as in the Muslim majority provinces of Bengal and Punjab, which was vehemently opposed by the Hindu Mahasabha and Sikhs.
+In addition to opposition to reservation for Muslims in Bengal and Punjab, the Hindu Mahasabha also opposed the Muslim League's demands of provincial autonomy for the Muslim majority Sind division from the Hindu majority Bombay Presidency and creation of new provinces out of the Muslim majority NWFP and Baluchistan.
+To resolve the disputes, two more committees were set up at its second session in March 1928 at Delhi.
+Jayakar and Joshi refused to participate in the committee.
+Nevertheless, the committee did start its work, taking in inputs from Madanmohan Malaviya, C. Y. Chintamani, Sacchidananda Sinha, Ishwar Saran, M. A. Ansari, Saifuddin Kitchlew, Tassaduq Ahmed Sherwani, Syed Mahmud and Chaudhury Khaliquzzaman.
 In its third session at Lucknow in August 1928, the committee presented its draft constitution, known as the Nehru Report.
-The Nehru report rejected reservation on the basis of religion, by refusing to acknowledge the deterioration of relations betweeen Hindus and Muslims over issues like the Malabar uprising, Rangila Rasul controversy, cow protection movement of the Arya Samaj (see Cattle slaughter in India) and the 1926 murder of Swami Shraddhanand & calling out the paranoia propagated by the Muslim League and the Hindu Mahasabha about the other side's aims of state capture as baseless.
+The Nehru report rejected reservation on the basis of religion, by refusing to acknowledge the deterioration of relations between Hindus and Muslims over issues like the Hindi-Urdu controversy, Malabar uprising, Rangila Rasul controversy, cow protection movement of the Arya Samaj (see Cattle slaughter in India) and the 1926 murder of Swami Shraddhanand and calling out the paranoia propagated by the Muslim League and the Hindu Mahasabha about the other side's aims of state capture as baseless.
 The Muslim League, stung by the Congress's rejection of separate electorates for Muslims (which the Congress had previously agreed to in the 1916 Lucknow Pact), widely denounced the Nehru Report, with non-Congress Muslim representatives refusing to sign in it.
 Still in its final session in December 1928 at Calcutta, the All Parties Conference formally adopted the Nehru Report, in response of which the indignant Muslim League representatives staged a walkout.
 Muhammad Ali Jinnah declared this as the 'parting of ways', yet kept the doors open for negotiation through his 14 Points, which was opposed by the Congress and the Hindu Mahasabha.